changzhiai/IANN/docs/source/lammps.rst

    from ase.io import read, write from ase.visualize import view

+   # Read the structures from the xyz file
    images = read('dump.xyz', ':')

+   # Define the type to symbol mapping
    type_to_symbol = {1: 1, 2: 78,} # H and Pt

    for atoms in images:
+      # Get the atom types
       atom_types = atoms.numbers

+      # Convert the atom types to atomic numbers
       atomic_numbers = [type_to_symbol[t] for t in atom_types]

+      # Set the atomic numbers
       atoms.set_atomic_numbers(atomic_numbers)

+   # Write the structures to the trajectory file
    write('trajectory.traj', images)

+   # Visualize the structures
    view(images)